AwsGhanem/Blind-SQL-Injection-with-Python/README.md

 An Automated way for **testing the SQL query** to a specific username, then **finding the password length automatically**, also there is an option to **extract the hash value of the user**.
 ##

 **This code is a solution to the problem of running N number of Sniper attacks to extract the password.
-N represents the Password length**
+N represents the Password length, assuming that we know the vulnerable SQL query**

 **Requriements:**
 - Changing the TrackingId